The Average Lifespan of a Cat Breed by Breed Chart From Siamese to Domestic Cat Breeds

 Cat Breeds with the Longest Lifespans

 One of the primary factors that will determine your cat’s lifespan is its breed.
 In general, mixed-breed cats like American Domestics live longer than purebreds since their genetic diversity protects them from certain hereditary diseases.
 However, among the purebreds, the Manx and the Siamese are widely known for their longevity.
 Despite this fact, some of the oldest cats on record aren’t of either breed.
-Creme Puff, who previously held the record for oldest cat at 38 years old, was most likely a mixed breed.
+Creme Puff, who previously held the record for the oldest cat at 38 years old, was most likely a mixed breed.
 Also, a Burmese named Kataleena Lady lived to be 35 years old, and Grandpa, a Sphynx, lived to be 34.

 A Long Life For Your Cat